 We saw structures such as,

-structure Person with data name. data age. data gender. end
+structure Person with data name. data age. end

 earlier.
 It is Asteroid’s way to create custom data structures.
 These structures